 Cash, Credit, and Venmo accepted.

-make :: space. doesn't accept tips or gratuities.
-Rather than accept the idea of massage as occasional luxury, natalie believes therapeutic bodywork has an integral role to play in every person's ongoing healthcare and preventative wellness plan.
-So instead of leaving a tip, consider including massage therapy a bit more often in your self-care budget.
-And as you benefit from receiving regular work, refer friends or family members who could benefit from doing the same.
-Massage offers each of us a drug-free, surgery-free, side-effect-free path toward wellness.
+make :: space. doesn't accept gratuities.
+Rather than accept the idea of massage as luxury, natalie believes therapeutic bodywork has an integral role to play in every person's ongoing healthcare and preventative wellness plan.
+So instead of leaving a tip, include massage therapy more often in your self-care budget and pay-it-forward by referring friends and family members who would benefit from doing the same.
+Massage offers each of us a drug-free, surgery-free, side-effect-free path toward a life well-lived.
 And every single one of us is worth that pursuit.

 "The best massages I've ever had.
 She always seems to find the source of the problem.
 A natural - none better!" - George L.